-Rosalind Franklin University ID badges should be worn at all times with the name and photo clearly visible at lapel level.
-A lab coat with a name on it will not replace the ID badge.
+Rosalind Franklin University ID badges should be accessible at all times.
+College of Pharmacy name badges will be provided to P1 students at no charge.
+Replacement name badges can be purchased.
+A lab coat with a name on it will not replace the College's name badge.